Universal inequalities for the eigenvalues of Schrodinger operators on submanifolds

 💡 Research Summary

-The paper develops a series of universal eigenvalue inequalities for Schrödinger operators of the form H = −Δ + V on compact submanifolds, possibly with boundary, embedded in Euclidean spaces, spheres, and the real, complex, and quaternionic projective spaces.
-Starting from the classical Payne‑Pólya‑Weinberger (PPW) and Yang inequalities for the Laplacian on Euclidean domains, the authors incorporate the mean curvature vector H of the immersion and an arbitrary potential V, thereby obtaining bounds that explicitly depend on geometric data.
+The paper investigates universal eigenvalue inequalities for Schrödinger operators of the form H = −Δ + q on compact submanifolds (possibly with boundary) embedded in Euclidean spaces, spheres, and real, complex, or quaternionic projective spaces.
+The authors extend classical results such as the Payne‑Pólya‑Weinberger (PPW) inequalities, Hile‑Protter (HP) bounds, and Yang’s inequalities, by incorporating an explicit curvature term involving the mean curvature vector h of the immersion.

 \